telstra/MessagingAPI-SDK-node/README.md

 <https://dev.telstra.com/content/messaging-api#operation/getSmsStatus>.

 The function `message.status` can be used to retrieve the status of a SMS.

-It takes the following arguments:
+It takes the following arguments.

 -   `messageId`: Unique identifier for the message.

-It returns an object with the following properties:

--   `to`: Where the message is delivered to.
--   `deliveryStatus`: Whether the delivery has been completed.
--   `receivedTimestamp`: When the message was received.
--   `sentTimestamp`: When the message was sent.

 For example: